AdobeDocs/commerce-php/src/pages/developer/components/add-attributes.md

 ---
-group: php-developer-guide
-subgroup: 99_Module Development
-title: Adding extension attributes to entity
-menu_title: Adding extension attributes to entity
-menu_order: 20
+title: Add Extension Attributes to Entities | Commerce PHP Extensions
+description: Extend the functionality of Adobe Commerce and Magento Open Source using complex data types.
 ---

+# Add extension attributes to entities

-Third-party developers cannot change the [API](https://glossary.magento.com/api) Data interfaces defined in the Adobe Commerce and Magento Open Source code.
+Third-party developers cannot change the [API](https://glossary.magento.com/api) data interfaces defined in the Adobe Commerce and Magento Open Source code.
 However, most of these entities have a feature called [extension attributes](https://glossary.magento.com/extension-attribute).
 Check the interface for the methods `getExtensionAttributes()` and `setExtensionAttributes()` to determine if they are available for the entity.

 <InlineAlert variant="info" slots="text"/>